Welcome to the Cork Emergency Medicine

 - Work with colleagues in the ways that best serve patients' interest

 Ten commandments of Emergency Medicine

 - Follow the WHO recommended "analgesic step ladder" in relieving pain, i.e. (i) paracetamol; (ii) ibuprofen, (iii) codeine-paracetamol combinations (iv) opioids.
-Do not prescribe pethidine.
+NEVER use Pethidine unless discussed with your consultant

 - Despite these restrictions, please try to manually complete patients records particularly in the following cases.

 - Significant illness or injury likely to need GP follow-up, including sick notes or prescriptions

 - Patients referred to the Emergency Department by their GPs

 - Attendees associated with drug and alcohol abuse

 - An injury likely to have medico-legal implications, e.g. Road Traffic Crashes